 In the early days of search, optimizing for a particular keyword was as easy as jamming it (and every related iteration) in a meta keywords tag.
-As search engines, namely Google, became more advanced they began utilizing other signals like placement of a keyword, keyword density, and backlinks to determine the relevance of a webpage to a query.
+As search engines, namely Google, became more advanced, websites began utilizing other signals, like placement of a keyword, keyword density, and backlinks, all acquired from some of the best local lead generation sites, to determine the relevance of a webpage to a query..
 A diligent SEO could still rank on a particular query if they reverse engineered the right formula for ranking.

 In 2016, Google introduced Rank Brain which uses machine learning to understand a user’s query and the webpages that will deliver the best results for that query.
 This leap forward in Google’s algorithm makes it infinitely harder to rank on a keyword by sheer brute force.
 If a webpage does not match the intent of a user’s query, as determined by Rank Brain, then there is no amount of links and keywords that can make a page rank in the results.

 The complexity of Rank Brain can be illustrated by viewing search results which appear to be based on hidden keywords.
 Hidden keywords are the words that the user DID NOT type, yet Google assumes they are a part of the query anyways.

 - For the keyword “Customer Satisfaction”, Google has determined that a user is searching for a result that informs them of the level of importance of customer satisfaction.
 The results for the query “customer satisfaction” and “customer satisfaction importance” are very similar.
 Since Google assumes that when a user searches for customer satisfaction, they really want to know about the importance, they simply append the keyword importance [important] invisibly to the query.

 - Local queries are one of the first places Google started using this invisible keyword.
 Queries like “pizza” or “car dealership” will typically have the user’s location appended to them invisibly.
 In the example below, you can see these results showing results as if I have included my location.